EXPERT PROMPTING MASTERCLASS

 Strategy 1: Tone Specification

-Write an email to my colleague Jake about the project delay.
+Write email to colleague Jake about project delay.

 Tone requirements:

-- Write like you're talking to a friend, not a formal business contact
+- Talk like to a friend, not formal business

 - Use "I" and "you," not "we" or "one"